Is The Essential Wilderness Survival Skills Online Course Right for You? Take the Free Quiz!

 See the natural world through new eyes as you become a wildlife tracker!

 There is a story within every animal track that unfolds as you learn the ancient science and art of wildlife tracking.
-Learn who made the tracks, how fast the animal was moving, where they sleep, what they eat and so much more.
+Learn who made the tracks, how fast the animal was moving, where they sleep, what they eat, where the animal went, and so much more.

 Our ancestors once relied on tracking for survival & hunting, as well as inspiration for art and storytelling.
 Today, tracking also serves many other roles including as a tool for environmental studies, conservation projects, land use planning, and supports hobbies such as wildlife photography.
 Many people love tracking just for the sheer joy of being out in the natural world.